Decompiling for Constant-Time Analysis: Improving the Transparency of Practical Decompilers

-\parhead{Control Flow Optimization} This category contains four passes that simplify the control flow graph of the program.
+\paragraph*{Control Flow Optimization} This category contains four passes that simplify the control flow graph of the program.
 Two passes, \textit{simplifycfg} and \textit{loop-simplifycfg}, are used to remove unreachable blocks and empty branches, which we have shown to not be transparent (\Cref{lst:branch_coalescing}).
 Another pass, \textit{jump-threading}, is used to remove redundant branches, whose conditions are known to be constant at compile time.
 Removing branches with constant conditions is precisely Dead Branch Elimination from~\Cref{sec:passes}, which we have proven transparent.
 Finally, \textit{sink} is used to move instructions to the blocks where they are really used.
 This pass is not transparent as it could potentially move memory accesses into a dead branch, so the memory access is effectively eliminated (\Cref{lst:dead_load,lst:self_store}).

-\parhead{Stack Optimization} This category contains one pass, \textit{mem2reg}, that promotes stack variables to register variables.
+\paragraph*{Stack Optimization} This category contains one pass, \textit{mem2reg}, that promotes stack variables to register variables.
 This is similar to our Unspilling pass, which we have proved to be transparent.

-\parhead{LLVM Analysis} This category contains six passes that do not transform the program but provide analysis results to the other passes.
-Since they do not remove nor introduce any code, they are transparent.
+\paragraph*{LLVM Analysis} This category contains six passes that do not transform the program but provide analysis results to other passes.
+Since they neither remove nor introduce code, they are transparent.